centralis22/devdocs/content/en/docs/api/api-overview.md

 [stompjs](https://github.com/stomp-js/stompjs)
 is in maintenance mode.

-The backend implementation is split among the following files:
+The backend configuration and implementation is split among the following files:

-- `config/WebSocketConfig`
+- `config.WebSocketConfig`
-- `(TBD) handler/GreetingHandler`
+- `handler.WebSocketAPIHandler`

 The frontend requires the following code: